-Our recommendations on where to stay in Carmel and Carmel Valley include:
+My top recommendations on where to stay in Carmel-by-the-Sea and the Carmel Valley include the folllowing:

 Mission Ranch: This is an historic property at 26270 Dolores at 15th Ave.
 Originally part of the lands owned by the Carmel Mission, in the 1850’s the property became one of the early California dairies.
 There was the creamery, the barns and the other farm buildings.
 In 1986, Clint Eastwood bought the property to save it from a developer and restored it.